 NOTE: If you copy an encrypted file containing DCL3 data, then remove the DCL3 data and save as another file - it may result in an encrypted file that still cannot be opened outside the Protective Enclave.
 Sometimes when using certain products (e.g. Word, PDF) if DCL3 is removed from an encrypted document and saved as another document, the new document may not be encrypted.
 However, other products (i.e. Excel) may result in an encrypted document even if the DCL3 data has been removed.

 One of the most common purposes of using the Enclave-Transfer Library would be for the purpose of sending e-mail.
 Often times when running a job in Banner, there is a need to e-mail the output to someone; for example, you produce a STUDENT SCHEDULE/BILL in Banner and you need to e-mail the PDF output to the student.

 Since E-mail is restricted within the Protective Enclave, you will need to e-mail from outside the Protective Enclave:

 Sometimes a file is flagged as containing sensitive data and ends up being encrypted when it does not contain sensitive data.
-This is known as a False Positive and will require a bypass in order to allow the file to be allowed out of the Protective Enclave.
-Contact your institution's Protective Enclave Liaison.
+This is known as a False Positive and will require you to work with your local IT department in order to allow the file to be allowed out of the Protective Enclave.